 October: On October 14th I was honoured to receive a video from Robert Redfern, author of The ‘Miracle’ Enzyme is Serrapeptase – The 2nd Gift from Silkworms.
 In the video, Robert discusses my adventure so far, and, modestly, gives a glimpse of his part in it.

 On October 28th, I was thrilled to receive the 2009 edition of Robert’s book, which introduces my adventure with the title, From Wheelchair To Wings.
-It is an amazing compliment to have my story shared in this way.
+It is a fantastic compliment to have my story shared in this way.

 December: By December 1st I found the confidence to answer some recurring questions that people have asked, in several ways, since the start of my adventure.